 Grandmaster Christopher ’Topher’ Ricketts Interview by David Foggie and Dino Flores

 Grandmaster Christopher ’Topher’ Ricketts Interview Research & questions by David Foggie Interviewed by Dino Flores.
 Answers by Master Ricketts given in Tagalog, Translation by Dino Flores.
 Interview commenced 12 th February 2006 and conducted over a span of three months by Dino Flores in Los Angeles, California U.S.A.
 Grandmaster Christopher N. Ricketts or 'Master Topher 'is Chief Instructor of Bakbakan International whose motto is "Matira Matibay" (The Best of the Best).
 Concerned with training and passing on his knowledge to students rather than collecting accolades and titles, Master Topher's skills and credentials are impeccable and second to none; he is one of the best of the best.
 A senior disciple of the revered Grandmaster Antonio Ilustrisimo and one of the 5 Pillars of Kali Ilustrisimo, he is the highest ranking living instructor in Lameco Eskrima, having trained personally with Grandmaster Edgar Sulite.
 With teaching credentials in several martial arts systems including Ngo Cho Kuen (5 Ancestor Fist), Sagasa Filipino Kickboxing as well as being a professional boxing trainer, he has dedicated his life to the martial arts and other fighting systems.
 With his brother Ronnie Ricketts being a well known and respected action star in Philippine movies, Master Topher has provided his vast experience in the fighting arts to choreograph fight scenes.
 Through an introduction from my teacher Grandmaster Roland Dantes in 1998, I have been fortunate to benefit from Master Topher's extensive knowledge and experience.
 Knowing the high regard my instructor, Roland Dantes and many other respected elders of FMA hold Master Topher and having witnessed his immense skills, it was an opportunity not to be missed.
 When I first observed Master Topher demonstrate Kali Ilustrisimo at his home, I knew that I was in the presence of a genuine master of Kali Ilustrisimo.
 During our training sessions, the true scope of Master Topher's knowledge became apparent as did his effective use of body mechanics.
 Under Master Topher's instruction, I was introduced to the principles and techniques which form the foundation and in fact, the nucleus or core of Kali Ilustrisimo.
 With a sharp eye for perfect form and understanding, Master Topher meticulously dissected each technique and corrected even the minutest nuances until he was satisfied.
 My time spent training under Master Topher has afforded me the opportunity to see the various aspects of this remarkable martial artist.
 A remarkable man, he is a fighter, teacher and friend to his students.
 Martial arts are meant to be about honor, respect, integrity, loyalty and dedication.
 Master Topher embodies these traits and as such, it is easy to see why Grandmaster Roland Dantes and many other highly respected masters are his friends and respect him.
 It was with the approval of my teacher, Grandmaster Roland Dantes, I began studying Kali lIustrisimo under Master Topher and as such, I consider him also to be my teacher.
 More importantly, I consider him to be a respected, loyal and much valued friend.
 It is my pleasure and honor to present, Grandmaster Christopher 'Topher' Ricketts.
 (Q) Firstly what is the history and aim of Bakbakan?
 Bakbakan means something along the lines of a free for all brawl.
 Bakbakan was founded in 1967 by a group of instructors from various styles of martial arts in the Philippines.
 Prior to the organization becoming a bastion of martial arts in the Philippines, the main objective of the original members was to elevate their fighting skills through constant full contact sparring.
 Originally there were only six of us: Ding Binay, Rolly Maximo, Christian Gloria, Eddie Ben Alicante, Rey Vizer and myself.
 We would meet at my house in San Miguel Village in Makati, where my bedroom was our original gym.
 (Q) Prior to studying under Grandmaster Antonio Tatang' Ilustrisimo did you have much exposure to FMA?
 Prior to Kali Ilustrisimo my training included the Rapillon style of Mang Sciano Cleope in 1967.
 He was a well-known eskrimador from Quezon province of the Philippines and I was a training partner of his son, Edgar Cleope.
 For a little while I trained with Jimmy Gales in his arnis style which he called Sphinx.
 He used the centro baston (central grip) and susi (inverted grip) styles of wielding a stick.
 I also trained with Doc Lengson in the Arnis Federation of the Philippines style from 1973-1978.
 (Q) Grandmaster Ilustrsimo is celebrated as one of the greatest masters of FMA.
 How did you come to know of Tatang and how did you come to be accepted as his student?
 I was introduced to Tatang by my good friend Alex Co, a driving force in the Philippine martial arts world.
 It was the same time that I met Edgar Sulite, Yuli Romo and Tony Diego.
 When we met for some reason the old man took a liking to me and thus I was accepted as one of his students.
 (Q) You were exposed to and had seen other systems of arnis.
-Why did you … [Read more...]
+Why did you decide … [Read more...]

 Lameco SOG – Kapisanang Mandirigma